 Then, why do businesses spend such huge piles of money on paid search?
 You’ll find your answer to that question in the discussion below.

-They might make a visitor click through to your website, but there’s no guarantee they’ll purchase your service of product but you will pay for that click regardless.
+They might make a visitor click through to your website, but there’s no guarantee they’ll purchase your service or product, but you will pay for that click regardless.

-Also, you need to remember what we showed you earlier: Only 5% searchers ever click on paid suggestions in SERPs.
+Also, you need to remember what we showed you earlier: Only 5% of searchers ever click on paid suggestions in SERPs.

-Assuming these figures are true for searchers in all industries, while spending a ton of money on paid search, you’ll be neglecting over 95% of the people looking for services for your target keywords (how could that be prudent?).
+Assuming these figures are true for searchers in all industries while spending a ton of money on paid search, you’ll be neglecting over 95% of the people looking for services for your target keywords (how could that be prudent?).

 Another problem with paid suggestions on SERPs is there’s no guarantee of expertise.
 Anybody with a website can pay a certain amount for their ad and have it placed over organic results for a given period of time.

-They know it’s risky business (why do you think such a huge majority of people simply ignore these ads?) and everybody likes to reduce risk when they’re paying money.
+They know it’s risky business (why do you think such a huge majority of people simply ignore these ads?), and everybody likes to reduce risk when they’re paying money.

-On the other hand, if you’re on the top of organic results, visitors on the page already take you as an expert in the field and half expect to end up purchasing your offerings because their mind is already expecting to be impressed when they click through to your website.
+On the other hand, if you’re on the top of organic results, visitors on the page already take you as an expert in the field, and half expect to end up purchasing your offerings because their mind is already expecting to be impressed when they click through to your website.